pekkaklarck/python-unit-test-tool-comparison/README.rst

 This repository contains very simple examples that allow comparing Python standard unittest__ module with nose__ and `py.test`__ unit testing tools in practice.
-This is not intended to be a full scape comparison of these tools, though.
+This is not intended to be a full scope comparison of these tools, though.

 __ https://docs.python.org/2/library/unittest.html